-The Skills Action plan is scheduled to be developed by June 2021.
+The Skills Action plan is scheduled to be developed by March 2022.
 Current work is being undertaken to inform the plan, aiming to be as specific as possible to meet the needs of the Leicester and Leicestershire area.
-To support this work, detailed sector analysis has been commissioned.
-Due to the unprecedented economic shock of Covid-19, the SAP considered that existing historical data alone would not be sufficient to inform future actions and a more forensic view of sectoral impact was required to give the Skills Plan the best possible foundation.
-The work is due to be undertaken by May 2021.

-The SAP has also recommended a local audit of digital poverty to better understand the problem and direct funding towards the issues identified.
-Other initiatives around the issues do exist at national and local level and the SAP is keen to avoid duplication by focussing on impactful actions.
-Local partners including local authorities, businesses and voluntary groups will form part of the consultation.
+To support this work, detailed sector analysis was commissioned and undertaken by Cambridge Econometrics.
+Due to the unprecedented economic shock of COVID-19, the SAP felt that existing historical data alone would not be sufficient to inform future actions and a more forensic view of sectoral impact was required to give the Skills Plan the best possible foundation.
+The sector profiles were published in summer 2021.
+The SAP has also undertaken a local audit of digital poverty to better understand the problem and direct funding towards the issues identified.
+Other initiatives around digital poverty do exist at national and local level and the SAP is keen to avoid duplication by focussing on impactful actions.
+Local partners including local authorities, businesses and voluntary groups helped inform the consultation which identified the key themes to be addressed: connectivity, devices and skills.